18F/18f.gsa.gov/_posts/2018-09-27-antipatterns-in-agile-contracting.md

 from experience over time.
 The further towards the edges you go, in either direction, the less likely you’ll find success.

-As we mentioned in the first antipattern above, for some agencies it very well may be that structuring multiple releases on a single modular contract works great.
+As we mentioned in the first anti-pattern above, for some agencies it very well may be that structuring multiple releases on a single modular contract works great.
 For other agencies, they may achieve a better cadence after learning and tuning their approach over time by starting small and gradually increasing any given number of modular contracts that work for them.

 We have some guiding principles when designing and implementing this shift in acquisition strategies that focus on time and money.
 The reason is that both of those are good predictors for risk, and ways to decrease the exposure to risk based on empirical evidence.
 This is usually a big focus area with partner agencies when they undertake this journey with 18F.

-## Antipattern: Creating vendor pools as a first step
+## Anti-pattern: Creating vendor pools as a first step

 18F’s own agile blanket purchase agreement (BPA), a type of Indefinite Delivery/Indefinite Quantity (IDIQ) contract, was an intentional